greymatter-io/gm-ui-components/CONTRIBUTING.md

 The intent of this library is to provide apps with a set of re-usable components that have purpose and meaning.
 We do not seek to create dopelgangers of HTML primitives like `<p/>`, `<h1/>`, `<a/>`, etc. Therefore, when proposing or creating new components consider these things:

-1. Can I achieve the same result by stlying an HTML primitive?
+1. Can you achieve the same result by styling an HTML primitive?
 If so, do not add it to this library.
 2. Does this component add significant features by adding behavior to an HTML primitive?
-For example, adding a tooltip to a `<p/>` tag is actually a Tooltip component, not an extenstion of a `<p/>` tag.
+For example, adding a tooltip to a `<p/>` tag is actually a Tooltip component, not an extenstion of a `<p/>` tag and would thus warrant a new Tooltip component.

 ## Development